stanleyxu2005/dutil/README.md

 Here are some development goals to be reached in 2014.

-1. Introduce a remoting framework (codename 'dco'), which uses JSON-RPC 2.0 as data serializer and uses Windows messaging and named pipe as transport protocol.
-2. Introduce more native looking VCL components from my previous project https://code.google.com/p/native-look-vcl/
+1. Introduce more native looking VCL components from my previous project https://code.google.com/p/native-look-vcl/
-3. Consider use 'x-superobject' instead of 'superobject'.
+2. Consider use 'x-superobject' instead of 'superobject'.
 As 'superobject' does not support Andriod and iOS platforms.
-4. There is no plan to convert Vcl framework to FMX framework.
+3. There is no plan to convert Vcl framework to FMX framework.

+Welcome you to create tickets on github or mail me for feature requests.